iGK Pure Carbon Fiber Review

 Ease of Adjustment

-The locking mechanism metric was another point of weakness for the IGK.
-The LeverLock system adjusts via a lever located in the handle.
+The locking mechanism metric was another point of weakness for the iGK.
+The Family Adjust system adjusts via a lever located on the handle.
 It releases tension which lets you slide the parts.
-While effective, on such a light paddle, this heftly locking mechanism throws off the balance.
-The Performance adjustment system on the Werner Trance and Aqua-Bound is far less bulky.
-All that said, over time we got more and more used to the weight imbalance.
+While effective, on such a light paddle, this hefty locking mechanism throws off balance.

 This paddle is for travel-focused users.
 If you're hiking with your SUP or flying across the ocean for remote SUP adventures, this is an incredible option for travelers, offering lightweight construction and performance.